sfc-aqua/quisp/README.md

-Because these protocols can result in hundreds of qubits in a single entangled state, and the entire system may consist of up to a million qubits, simulation at the physical Hamiltonian level or even just above that at the unitary level is infeasible.
+Because these protocols can result in hundreds of qubits in a single entangled state, and the entire system may consist of up to a million qubits, simulation at the physical Hamiltonian level or even just above that at the unitary (gate, e.g. CNOT) level is infeasible.
 We cannot calculate and store full density matrices for such states.
 Instead, like simulators for large-scale error correction, QuISP operates primarily in the _error basis_, in which we maintain a description of errors the states have incurred rather than the full state.
 However, unlike QEC simulators, QuISP supports non-Pauli errors, in a limited fashion.

 QuISP is almost endlessly configurable; for example, it is possible to set not only different lengths for different links in the network, but